5 medium red potatoes (5)

 - Wash and cut potatoes into French fry shaped pieces.
 Soak in cold water to remove some of the starch.

 - Meanwhile, prepare gravy.
 Pour canola oil into a non-stick frying pan.
 Saute shallots for 1-2 minutes.
 Add garlic and saute 30 seconds longer.
-Stir in thyme, pepper and beef broth.
+Stir in broth, thyme and pepper.
 Bring to a boil.
-Toss in the beef bouillon cube.
-Reduce heat and stir until beef cube dissolves.
+Add the beef bouillon cube, reduce heat and stir until cube dissolves.
 Stir in Worcestershire sauce.

 - Combine flour and water.
 Whisk until smooth.
 Add to the gravy mix, while stirring.
 Cook and stir until gravy thickens, about 2 – 3 minutes.
 Set aside.